jooyounggkim/jooyounggkim.github.io/_projects/p98_literature.md

 >* [Computational modal analysis of a composite pelvic bone: convergence and validation studies.](https://www.ncbi.nlm.nih.gov/pubmed/30999766)
 Henyš P, Čapek L,
 *Computer methods in biomechanics and biomedical engineering*.

+While the Classification model is fairly robust, there's always room to improve its performance.
+If you're interested in contributing to this project, the code and data used are located in my repository: [www.github.com/alcantarar/literature_update/](https://github.com/alcantarar/literature_update/)